pkainulainen/spring-data-jpa-examples/query-methods/README.md

 Known Issues
 ============

-* The user is not redirected to correct view after login.
+* 404 handling does not work correctly.